zimbatm/socketmaster/README.md

 On HUP:
  * socketmaster starts a new server
  * waits for X seconds
- * if the new server didn't exit, sent a SIGQUIT to the old server
+ * sends a SIGQUIT to the old server

 On SIGINT, TERM, QUIT the signal is propagated to the clients.